-(Chapter 144, RSMo) The state’s sales tax is imposed on the purchase price of tangible personal property or taxable service sold at retail.
+Chapter 144, RSMo: The state’s sales tax is imposed on the purchase price of tangible personal property or taxable service sold at retail.
 Use tax is imposed on the storage, use or consumption of tangible personal property in this state.
 The 4.225 percent state sales and use tax is distributed into four funds to finance portions of state government – General Revenue (3.0 percent), Conservation (0.125 percent), Education (1.0 percent), and Parks/Soils (0.10 percent).
 Cities and counties may impose a local sales and use tax.
 Special taxing districts (such as fire districts) may also impose additional sales taxes.
+Any seller who sells more than five hundred thousand dollars worth of goods per year and provides a purchaser with a sales receipt or sales invoice in conjunction with a sale, as defined under section 144.010, shall clearly state on such sales receipt or sales invoice the total rate of all sales tax imposed on the sale referenced by such document.
+This total rate shall reflect any applicable state or local sales tax authorized under the laws of this state.
 Generally, the department collects and distributes only state and local sales and use taxes.
+A sales or use tax return must be filed for the reporting period even though you have no tax to report.
 More detailed information is listed below.

 Forms, News & Facts